Clubs & Activities

 Children’s University Australasia (CUA)

 Junior School students can take part in this innovative program that engages young minds in beyond-school learning.
 It encourages and rewards participants and helps them to become lifelong learners and achievers.
+Activities and clubs students can participate in, to learn new skills as part of Children’s University include:

 Scroll to Top